khanhdang/homepage/research_topics/neuromorphic.md

 <a role="button" href="/research_topics/ftnoc" class="btn btn-outline-success btn-sm">Fault-tolerant Network-on-Chip</a>
 <a role="button" href="/research_topics/h264" class="btn btn-outline-success btn-sm">H.264/AVC encoder</a>

 We develop hardware for neuromorphic computing that mimics the behavior of biological brains.
 Here, the main target is to port the silicon brains into ASIC/FPGA and train them with bio-plausible learning approaches.
+The hardware platform is based on Leaky-Integrate-and-Fire neuron with online STDP learning and possible off-line ANN-SNN conversion.

 {::nomarkdown}
 <img src="../images/3D-Silicon-Brain.svg" class="icenter" width=80%>
 {:/}

-We have developed a LIF neuron model with STDP learning.
-Neurons are clustered and placed in a node of a 3D-NoC system that supports both unicast and multicast communications.

-Furthermore, offline training has been investigating to deploy complex applications.
-We also plan to support the fault-tolerance feature for our 3D silicon brain.
+The hardware is based on CMOS technology with 3D-ICs using Through-Silicon-Vias.
+Neurons are grouped into clusters that connected via a 3D Network-on-Chip.
+Inter-layer wires are Through-Silicon-Vias.

 #### Selected publications:
 1. Abderazek Ben Abdallah, **Khanh N. Dang**, *"Towards Robust Cognitive 3D Brain-inspired Cross-paradigm System"*, Frontiers in Neuroscience, 2021 **(accepted)**.